TinyTinni/ValveFileVDF/Readme.md

 tyti::vdf::write(file, object);
 ```

-## Multi-Key and Custom Output Format
+## Multi-Key and Custom Output Type

 It is also possible to customize your output dataformat.
 Per default, the parser stores all items in a std::unordered_map, which, per definition,